 How to relate to both sides of your conversation.

 On several occasions, I have observed patients who seemed to be listening when I was talking to them but left me doubtful about just how much they actually heard.
 When my doubt is high, I might solicit a response in order to test my impression, since this is obviously important to address.
-It is my reasonable assumption that if my impression is correct and information presented is somehow not ‘getting in’ that this is probably going on elsewhere in their lives.
+It is my reasonable assumption that if my impression is correct and the information presented is somehow not ‘getting in,’ that this is probably going on elsewhere in their lives.

 When people who have this difficulty are listening to another speak to them, they are often busy planning how to respond.
 They might be planning a defense of their position if a disagreement is involved; or, they might be ‘shutting down’ if they are listening to something they don’t want to hear.
 Others may be busy trying to make a favorable impression and therefore are busy monitoring the dialogue, rather than hearing it, in order to ensure that they are viewed positively.